 - How do you think we as individuals can reduce trash pollution in our community?

-Tell the students that they will be learning about one large source of pollution in the world that they can do something about -plastic bags.
+They will be learning next about one large source of pollution in the world that they can do something about - plastic bags.

 Strand PHIL.I Definitions of Philanthropy